Associate Professor and Chair, Psychology

 2014-15 Faculty Fellow, Merrimack College’s Center for Excellence in Teaching and Learning

-2015 Edward G. Roddy Outstanding Teacher of the Year for her work in the classroom.
+2015 Edward G. Roddy Outstanding Teacher of the Year, for work in the classroom

-This philosophy of teaching is perhaps best expressed in my brief commencement speech which can be viewed by clicking here.
+This philosophy of teaching is perhaps best expressed in my brief commencement speech.
 To extend my research and work with students in the classroom, I became a qualified Mindfulness-Based-Stress-Reduction teacher, based on extensive training at the University of Massachusetts, Center for Mindfulness.
 I seek to integrate the practice of mindfulness in all aspects of my teaching and research.

 Hardway, C.L. & McCartney, K. (2016).
 Child Care at the nexus of research, practice, and policy: In R. Schaffer (ed.)
 Blackwell Handbook of Developmental Psychology in Practice: Opportunities and Obstacles In Giving Developmental Psychology Away.

 Hardway, C.L., Pincus, D.B., Gallo, K.P., & Comer, J.S.
 (2015).
 Parental involvement in intensive treatment for adolescent panic disorder and its impact on depression.
 Journal of Child and Family Studies

 Hardway, C.L. & Stroud, M. (2014).
 Using student choice to increase students’ knowledge of research methodology, improve their attitudes toward research, and promote acquisition of professional skills.
 International Journal on Teaching and Learning in Higher Education, 26.